My-Health-Tracker-V1/My-Health-Tracker/README.md

-# MERN-stack | My Health Tracker
+# My Health Tracker | MERN-stack App

 A MERN-stack app allowing users to keep track of their eating, sleeping and exercise habits as well as their physical well-being.
-Provided analytics of accumulated data to discover correlations among these features.
+The app also allows for analytics of accumulated data to discover correlations among these features.

 ## Technologies